dottanic/dottanic/README.md

 > No Straight Roads

 > H*talia (im so fucking sorry)

-:flamingo:: Monster and Robot Fucker as well as a Mask Kink participant godbless

 :soap: : You white trans mfs who use slurs as your whole ass personality are annoying as hell to me
 > how many time do i have to read "i use slurs i can reclaim!!" in your carrds istg say something racist, i dare you